back to top

 Final Word

 Animal Crossing: New Horizons on Switch 2 is the version of this game that was always implied but never quite delivered on original hardware.
 The 4K presentation, mouse controls, and Resort Hotel additions make a reasonable case for returning, and the £4.99 upgrade removes every financial objection for owners who still open their island occasionally.
-The design’s limit is unchanged: the Slumber Island will feel as quiet as any neglected main island if daily engagement lapses, because this is the kind of game where checking in for fifteen minutes to water flowers and collect shells is the entire point, and that expectation is worth holding clearly before committing to it.
-Skip if Animal Crossing’s pace has always felt too unhurried.
+Skip if Animal Crossing's pace has always felt too unhurried.
 Return, or begin, if a seasonal life sim with new decorating tools and a resort to furnish sounds like exactly the right excuse.

 Support Spawning Point